The founders of communism promised a new kind of state based on fairness and equality.

 Gorbachev expressed support for a peaceful handover of power.
 The rolling back of communism in Eastern Europe had begun.

-Many young East Germans made their way to Hungary and passed though Austria into West Germany, effectively now making a nonsense of the Berlin Wall.
+Many young East Germans made their way to Hungary and passed through Austria into West Germany, effectively now making a nonsense of the Berlin Wall.

 On 17 November a series of massive anti-communist demonstrations took place in Czechoslovakia.
 By early December the Czechoslovak communist government had collapsed.